SANDAG/RSM/docs/visualizer.md

-# visualizer

 ## Introduction
 The proposed MVP visualization tool is a SimWrapper dashboard.
 SimWrapper is an open-source simulation visualization software package that has recently been adapted for activity-based models and set up to work with ActivitySim software.
 The software works by creating a mini file server to host reduced data summaries of ActivitySim software.
 The dashboard is created via YAML files, which can be customized to automate interactive report summaries, such as charts and summary tables, while also enabling integration of the RSMAZ geographical component for an interactive map display.
 An example implementation of the YAML file setup is shown below.

 ![](images\visualizer\YAML_example.PNG)